iamovrhere/ConnectionGeographyJS/README.md

 Background
 ------

-Once upon a time, I wrote a little application that used LinkedIn's API represent the distribution of LinkedIn connections geographically, with both 1st and 2nd connections.
+Once upon a time, I wrote an application that used LinkedIn's API represent the distribution of LinkedIn connections geographically, with both 1st and 2nd connections.
 The application made use of vanilla JavaScript, Google Maps JavaScript API, and the LinkedIn PHP API.
 It worked and, while I still had various plans to improve on it, it accomplished the goal.
 <img src="./screenshots/connectgeo_screenshot_20140113.png?raw=true" title="Connection-Geography (original)"  />
 ]